manhph2211/MC-OCR/README.md

 # Usage

-You can easily run the project by running the below commands, but note that you already had docker in your computer.
-I
+You can easily run the project by running the below commands, but note that you already had docker in your computer:

 ```
 git clone https://github.com/manhph2211/MC-OCR.git